So you’re thinking of growing a beard but aren’t exactly sure how it takes place and what to expect.

 During this stage, the hair strand is separated from the follicle and attached to the skin.
-The blood supply to the hair strand also stops completely.
+The blood supply to the hair root stops completely.

 The Telogen Phase

-During the telogen phase, the hair stays intact in the skin for 2-4 months, while the follicle is already returning back to the anagen phase and starts generating a new strand of hair through the same “tunnel” the previous hair strand was coming out of.
+During the telogen phase, the hair stays intact in the skin for 2-4 months, while the follicle is already returning back to the anagen phase and starts generating a new beard hair fiber through the same tunnel the previous hair strand was coming out of.

-The new incoming hair strand naturally pushes the old hair out of the skin and eventually causes it to fall off, thus; completing the human hair growth cycle.
+The new incoming hair naturally pushes the old hair out of the skin and eventually causes it to fall off, completing the human beard growth cycle.

 The Four Stages of Beard Growth